Studio Pitch Black

 What Happened After Your Time At University?

-After I graduated, I rented a studio and mingled with the vibes of other artists, musicians and freelancers.
-I didn’t want to work for an architecture office but took part in various international architecture competitions.
+After I graduated, I rented a studio and mingled with the vibes of other amazing artists, musicians and freelancers.
+I didn’t want to work for an architecture office but took part in various international architecture competitions independently.
 These were often smaller buildings that had an extreme social focus.
 My proposals often resembled a huge sculpture.

 Is That When The Idea For Lamps Came Up?